adjust/ios_sdk/doc/english/criteo_plugin.md

 }
 ```

-#### Customer Id
+#### Customer ID

-It's possible to attach the customer id to every Criteo event with the `injectCustomerIdIntoCriteoEvents` method.
-The customer id will be sent with every Criteo event for the duration of the application lifecycle, so it must be set again when the app is re-lauched.
+It's possible to attach the customer ID to every Criteo event with the `injectCustomerIdIntoCriteoEvents` method.
+The customer ID will be sent with every Criteo event for the duration of the application life cycle, so it must be set again when the app is re-launched.

-The customer id can be removed by setting the `injectCustomerIdIntoCriteoEvents` value with `nil`.
+The customer ID can be removed by setting the `injectCustomerIdIntoCriteoEvents` value to `nil`.

 ```objc
 #import "ADJCriteo.h"